 Make sure your kids, their costumes, and YOU can be seen in the dark

 Remember that invisible Halloween costume that came out a few years ago?
 Yeah, don’t do that!
 The fear of losing your kids in the midst of the crowd is huge stress on Halloween night.
-Make sure your kids’ costumes can always easily be seen in the dark.
-In the past, I’ve tried applying a reflective tape to their costumes in multiple places, but this year, our friends at Energizer sent us some wonderful tools to help keep kids on Halloween night while we’re out and about in the dark.
+Make sure you can see your kids’ costumes easily in the dark.
+In the past, I’ve applied reflective tape to their costumes in multiple places.
+However, this year, our friends at Energizer sent us some wonderful tools to help keep kids safe on Halloween night while we’re out and about in the dark.

 For starters, this hands-free, wearable Energizer® 2-in-1 Personal Light and Energizer® LED Magnet Light are the perfect tools to illuminate after-dark activities.
 Also, since creativity is the name of the game when it comes to Halloween Costumes, you can let your princess shine bright with a flashlight wand (i.e. the Energizer® with Light Fusion Technology™ 2-in-1 LED Flashlight) or let your superhero find her way to save the world.